open-toolchain/tekton-catalog/toolchain/README.md

 * **config-map-name**: name of the config map (default to `toolchain`)
 * **config-map-key**: key of the config map (default to `toolchain.json`)
 * **expression**: A valid jq expression which is used to search
-* **extract-value-jq-step-image**: image to use for the extract-value-jq step (default to icr.io/continuous-delivery/pipeline/pipeline-base-ubi:3.79) (default to `icr.io/continuous-delivery/pipeline/pipeline-base-ubi:3.79`)
+* **extract-value-jq-step-image**: image to use for the extract-value-jq step (default to `icr.io/continuous-delivery/pipeline/pipeline-base-ubi:3.79`)
 * **pipeline-debug**: Pipeline debug mode (default to `0`)
 * **raw**: determines if extracted value should be a raw string (default to `1`)